 Amusement Park Accident Lawyer

 If you or a loved one has been injured at an amusement park, you may be entitled to compensation for your injuries.
-The following are some of the most common means of recovering for your injuries after an amusement park accident:
+The following are some of the most common means of recovering from your injuries after an amusement park accident:

 Over 300 million people go to amusement parks each year, as reported by the International Association of Amusement Parks and Attractions.
 The likelihood of injury at an amusement park is estimated to be 1 in 9 million.
-While this means the odds are in your favor for enjoying a day at the park injury free, the potential for catastrophic injury at an amusement park is there.
+While this means the odds are in your favor for enjoying a day at the park injury-free, the potential for catastrophic injury at an amusement park is there.

 Some of the most common negligence issues arising from amusement parks are: